What is the Council of Governors?

 Monitor requested that all NHS Foundation Trusts to nominate a 'Lead Governor' at the Trust's Annual Members Meeting Governors are given the opportunity to nominate themselves forward for the position of Lead or Deputy Lead Governor, there is then a ballot where Governors are elected.

-The Council of Governors current Lead Governor is Luke March, from the Wiltshire and Swindon constituency and Deputy Lead is Steve Manning, from Isles of Scilly constituency.
-The Council of Governors will nominate and vote for Lead and Deputy Lead Governors at the upcoming Annual Members Meeting on 18 September 2024.
+The Council of Governors current Lead Governor is Colin Weston, from the Dorset constituency and Deputy Lead is Steve Manning, from Isles of Scilly constituency.
+The Council of Governors will nominate and vote for Lead and Deputy Lead Governors at the upcoming Annual Members Meeting on 18 September 2025.

 Governor Testimonies